kelechi055/colorstack-ai-resume-review-discord-bot/README.md

    - Rate your experience with the feedback (1-5 stars)

 3. **Bot Commands**
-   - `!help` - Shows information about how to use the bot
+   - `!resumehelp` - Shows information about how to use the bot and available features
    - `!stats` - Shows usage statistics (admin only)

 ## 🤖 Adding the Bot to Your Discord Server